 After death sentence, Bangladesh ex-PM Hasina gets 21 years for land grab

-Public prosecutor vows to appeal the verdict saying the government wants the maximum penalty.
+Public prosecutor vows to appeal the verdict, saying the government wants the maximum penalty.

-Ousted Bangladesh Prime Minister Sheikh Hasina has been sentenced to 21 years in prison in separate corruption cases related to allocations of land in a government project, dealing another legal blow to the country’s former exiled leader.
+Ousted Bangladesh Prime Minister Sheikh Hasina has been sentenced to 21 years in prison in separate corruption cases related to allocations of land in a government project, dealing another legal blow to the country’s former leader, living in exile.

-In a decision issued on Thursday, a court found Hasina guilty of illegally securing plots of land in a suburb of capital Dhaka for herself and her family despite their ineligibility.
+In a decision issued on Thursday, a court found Hasina guilty of illegally securing plots of land in a suburb of the capital, Dhaka, for herself and her family despite their ineligibility.

 Recommended Storieslist of 3 items